Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 #### amqp:connection:forced and amqp:link:detach-forced

 When the connection to Service Bus or Event Hubs is idle, after a period of time, the service will disconnect the client.
 This is not a problem as the clients will reestablish a connection with the service.
-More information: https://docs.microsoft.com/azure/service-bus-messaging/service-bus-amqp-troubleshoot
+More information can be found in the [AMQP troubleshooting documentation](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-amqp-troubleshoot).

 ## Permission issues